c-dille/cedc/README.md

 - [x] restructre project
 - [x] add klist to void*, free, type? as parser context objets for IE #define etc... + add a clone function
 - [x] klist : add an exists function, and allow non pointers type
+- [x] determine logic, way to parse and compile at same time for single file pass ?

 *PARSER*